wearable-motion-capture/.github/profile/README.md

 ```

 Finally, to visualize arm pose estimates, you can either download a build of the visualizer tool [here](https://drive.google.com/drive/folders/1DzpVi-WxWYhTzW-msOGx4AHPmHCyEV3E?usp=sharing), or you clone our [__arm-pose-visualization__](https://github.com/wearable-motion-capture/arm-pose-visualization) repository and open it in Unity.
-Please also see our [extensive wiki](https://github.com/wearable-motion-capture/.github/wiki) if you want to use Unity.
+Please also see our [wiki](https://github.com/wearable-motion-capture/.github/wiki) if you want to use Unity.